Divorce Solicitors Guildford and harassment.

 Accusing you of being unfaithful persistently and without cause.

 If any of the above behaviours are being displayed consistently during your divorce process, then there are good grounds for a harassment case to be started.
 You will need to seek legal advice promptly and will be encouraged to document all incidences of abusive behaviour.
-This can be by making a note of dates, times, conversations etc. Screenshots, witness statements, photographic evidence will all be extremely beneficial in helping to add weight to your case and will help to strengthen it too.
+This can be by making a note of dates, times, conversations etc. Additionally screenshots, witness statements and photographic evidence will all be extremely beneficial in helping to add weight to your case and will help to strengthen it too.

 If you are finding that your ex partner is becoming abusive towards you and/or your children during your proceedings, we can help to protect you quickly, usually by helping you to obtain an injunction.
 This means the court would make an order, or injunction, that the person harassing you must immediately cease that behaviour.
 If they do not comply with the order and continue to harass you, after the court has issued the order, then they are commiting a criminal offence and can be arrested.
 These types of orders will offer you the protection and security you will need during the divorce process, to protect both you and your children from these types of threats.
 An order can be put into place very quickly and they are proven to be extremely effective in stopping both violent or threatening behaviour.
 As Divorce Solicitors Guildford we can help to guide you through this time, in a sensitive and professional manner.